The Beatles in India: Aftermath and impact on the Beatles

 The Beatles' departure and split with the Maharishi was well-publicised.
 In Delhi, Lennon and Harrison merely told reporters that they had urgent business in London and did not want to appear in the Maharishi's film.
 Once reunited in the UK, the band announced that they were disillusioned by the Maharishi's desire for financial gain.
 On 14 May, when Lennon and McCartney, accompanied by Mardas and Derek Taylor, were in New York to launch Apple to the US media, Lennon used his appearance on The Tonight Show to denounce the Maharishi.
 He told the host, Joe Garagiola, "We believe in meditation, but not the Maharishi and his scene" and: "We made a mistake.
 He's human like the rest of us."
 On another occasion, McCartney said: "[The Maharishi]'s a nice fellow.
 We're just not going out with him any more."
 By the time he returned to London, on 21 April, Harrison felt that he and Lennon were wrong in the way they had treated the Maharishi.
 In June, Harrison told reporters in Los Angeles that his dissatisfaction was centred on how the Spiritual Regeneration Movement was "too much of an organization".

 Lennon's outspokenness was informed by the sense of personal betrayal he felt towards the Maharishi, and his 1970 Rolling Stone interview represented a purging of his past, in line with the emotional effects of his recent primal therapy treatment under Arthur Janov.
 In the interview, Lennon referred to "a big hullaballo about [the Maharishi] trying to rape Mia Farrow or somebody and trying to get off with a few other women", and, since 1968, the allegations concerning Farrow were rumoured to be the cause of the Beatles' split with the Maharishi.
 Brown wrote in The Love You Make, first published in 1983, that his book told for the first time "what really happened in the ashram", challenging the "widely circulated" but incorrect story about Farrow.
 Reflecting in a 1980 interview, Lennon said he had been "bitter" after discovering that the Maharishi was "human", just as he was later about Janov for the same reason.
 Lennon and Ono holidayed in India in late 1969.
 According to author Susan Shumsky, a TM devotee, Lennon sent a telegram to the ashram, saying he was in Delhi and urgently wanted to see the Maharishi.
-As he and his secretary discussed the telegram, the Maharishi repeatedly claimed not to recognise the singer's name, and he shut down the conversation by stating, "I do not know a John Lennon."
+As he and his secretary discussed the telegram, the Maharishi repeatedly claimed not to recognise Lennon's name, and he ended the conversation by saying: "I do not know a John Lennon."